ltwalt/Walts-World/content/home/experience.md

   * Talent acquisition
   * Development and deployment of analytical solutions
-  * Teaching courses in the applications of analytics applications and data visulization
+  * Teaching courses in the applications of analytics applications and data visualization

   """